Letters to Santa Canada Post

 Often children will write two letters to Santa – one from home and one from school which could create a conflict in terms of receiving a personalized letter from Santa.
 This is why the Canada Post Postal workers (elves) have determine that they send personal individualized letters from the North Pole to children mailing from home, but send a group response to letters that have been sent from schools.

-Letters from Santa
+Letters to Santa

 What can I do if I miss the deadline for a Letter From Santa?